openshift/kubesan/README.md

-Subprovisioner is a [CSI] plugin for [Kubernetes] that enables you to provision `Block` volumes backed by a single, cluster-wide, shared block device (*e.g.*, a single big LUN on a SAN).
+Subprovisioner is a [CSI] plugin for [Kubernetes] that enables you to provision `Block` volumes backed by a single, cluster-wide, shared block device (*e.g.*, a single big LUN on a SAN), exposed as a shared Volume Group under lvm2.

 Whilst SANs often come with vendor CSI plugins, they cannot always be used.
 Subprovisioner is intended for cases where: